Wendy Williams Announces She Is Moving Out Of Her Sober House: ‘I Have A Whole New Life Planned’

 Williams also thanked fans for watching her show every day as she figured out how to make changes in her life.

-She concluded that she is committed to getting “better, stronger, and faster” every day for her own sake and the sake of her son, Kevin Hunter Jr., 19.
+She concluded that she is committed to getting “better, stronger, and faster” every day — for her own sake, and the sake of her 19-year-old son, Kevin Hunter Jr.

-Williams is also making major changes in her relationship.
+Williams is also making major changes in her romantic life.
 On Friday, Page Six reported that she is filing for a divorce from her husband of nearly 22 years, Kevin Hunter.
 According to court documents, Williams and Hunter are splitting up to due “irreconcilable differences.”
-The talk show host is seeking “an appropriate amount of child support” and “other further relief as the Court deems fair and equitable.”
+The talk show host is seeking “an appropriate amount of child support,” and “other further relief as the Court deems fair and equitable.”

 The two tied the knot in 1997, and since then there have been numerous rumors of Hunter allegedly cheating on his wife.
-In late March, Hunter’s alleged mistress Sharina Hudson reportedly gave birth to their child.
+In late March, Hunter’s alleged mistress, Sharina Hudson, reportedly gave birth to their child.

-Williams has been spotted both with and without her wedding ring in the last few weeks, which sparked rumors of a potential split from Hunter.
+Williams has been spotted both with and without her wedding ring over the last few weeks, something which sparked rumors of a potential split from Hunter.